 How to Prepare Before You Go

-Start by writing down when the pain began and what seems to make it worse.
-Note whether it spreads into your arms or legs.
-Also track any changes in strength, walking, or bathroom habits.
+Write down when the pain began and what makes it worse.
+Note whether it spreads into your arms or legs and track any changes in strength, walking, or bathroom habits.
+Bring a medication list and mention any recent fall, crash, or twisting injury.
+Small details can shift the diagnosis significantly.

 When Back or Neck Pain Keeps Coming Back